bastiansg/kb-assistant-challenge/README.md

 You can explore examples in the [notebooks/](notebooks/) directory.
 When opening a notebook, select the appropriate kernel in the top-right corner: **Python Environments -> Python 3.12 (Global Env)**

-### Custom python lib
+### Custom Python Library

 A local Python package named **kbac** (short for KB Assistant Challenge) is included in the environment.
 It contains utility functions to help you work with the project.
 You are encouraged to extend this library as needed.
 Example usage can be found in: [notebooks/01-loaders/01-matrix-script-loader.ipynb](notebooks/01-loaders/01-matrix-script-loader.ipynb).
+After you add to or modify this library, it is not necessary to rebuild the container.
+However, if you are using it in a Jupyter notebook, you should restart that notebook.

-### Python requirements
+### Python Dependencies

-Yo can install additional python libraries adding it to the **requirements.txt**
+You can install additional Python libraries by adding them to the **requirements.txt**.
+You should rebuild the container afterward (F1 + Rebuild Container).